Study the TOGAF standard with the award-winning enterprise architecture online training team at Good e-Learning!

 That being said, there are certainly several regions where the TOGAF standard has more of a presence.
 The majority of TOGAF certifications are earned in the UK, USA, India, the Netherlands, and Australia.

-The clarity offered by TOGAF helps businesses to pursue enterprise transformation, IT growth, and organization-wide change with optimized efficiency and focus.
+The clarity offered by the TOGAF standard helps businesses to pursue enterprise transformation, IT growth, and organization-wide change with optimized efficiency and focus.
 It also helps users to ensure that their IT infrastructures are fully aligned with essential business goals.
 Providing TOGAF examples and tutorials to executives and other members of staff can also help streamline EA programs.
 Notably, practitioners can also re-use artifacts, reducing TOGAF preparation times for future programs.

 The TOGAF Foundation exam is closed-book, lasts 60 minutes, and features 40 questions.
 Students who do not have English as their native language can be allocated 30 minutes of extra time.
 The pass mark is 55%.